LittleS-zh/Notes/README.md

 This may be boring and cost a lot of time, thus as usual, I may give up it if I don't want to do it anymore :D.

 Please notice that these notes are repharesed by me, thus it will have **inevitabe error**.
-If you found any error in these notes, Please contact me.
+If you find any error in these notes, please contact me.